-AASB 1058 Income of Not-for-Profit Entities

-AASB 1058 standard will replace the majority of income recognition in relation to government grants and other types of contributions requirements relating to public sector notfor-profit entities, previously in AASB 1004 Contributions.
-The restructure of administrative arrangement will remain under AASB 1004 and will be restricted to government entities and contributions by owners in a public sector context.
-AASB 1058 establishes principles for transactions that are not within the scope of AASB 15, where the consideration to acquire an asset is significantly less than fair value to enable notfor-profit entities to further their objective.
+AAOD 4050 / A A O D A O E O .
+'III .
+I 'I 4 1 0040 0 1 1 AASB 1058 Income of Not-for-Profit Entities AASB 1058 will replace the majority of income recognition in relation to government grants and other types of contributions requirements relating to 1 Jan 2019 Grant revenue is currently recognised up front upon receipt of the funds under AASB 1004 Contributions.
+The timing of revenue recognition for grant agreements that fall requirements relating to public sector not-for-profit entities, previously in AASB 1004 Contributions.
+The restructure of administrative arrangement will remain under AASB 1004 and will be restricted to government entities and contributions by owners in a public sector context, AASB 1058 establishes principles for transactions that are not within the scope of AASB 15, where the consideration to acquire an asset is significantly less than fair value to enable not-for-profit entities to further their objective.